-Anshu is a specialist relationship counsellor trained at Relate and the Institute of Family Therapy.
-She sees couples, individuals and families for short or long-term counselling.
-She's also a personal development coach.
+Anshu is a specialist relationship counsellor who trained at Relate and the Institute of Family Therapy.
+She practices ethically, seeing couples, individuals and families.
+She believes relationships are everything.

 I can help with...

 - Communication skills